Institute of FAME, Inc.

 Institute of FAME — Policy Brief Series

 Translates the Washington/Rehman/Lee 2022 JRFM findings on UK digital-bank performance under the FCA regulatory sandbox into specific design recommendations for CFPB and OCC sandbox proposals.
-Argues that sandboxes are survival mechanisms for firms killed by regulatory ambiguity rather than growth engines for firms already inside the regulatory perimeter — and that U.S. policy should be scoped accordingly.
+The paper finds sandbox participation associated with a statistically significant decline in bank performance — concentrated in larger, more established firms — and argues that U.S. programs should be scoped narrowly and required to publish structured post-program performance data.

 op ed · in-development